Eigenvarieties for non-cuspidal modular forms over certain PEL Shimura varieties: Analytic section

 Note that $\mathbb{G}_m(F)$ embeds in $\GU({b,a})$ and $\nu(\mathbb{G}_m)=\mr N_{F/F_0}$.
 We shall denote by $N_{a,s}$ the unipotent of $P_{b,a,s}$ and by $Z(N_{a,s})$ its center.
 This center can be explicitly written as

 We have an an action of $\GL_s$ on $Z(N_{a,s})$ induced by conjugation inside $\GU({a,b})$: $g.n= w_s (g^{-1})^\ast w_sng^{-1}$.

 In this case we denote by $G$ the algebraic group over $\Z$

-\begin{remark} We are using a quite uncommon definition of symplectic and unitary groups (using the longest Weyl element rather than the identity matrix) but this makes the Hodge-Tate map equivariant for the action of $\GL_b \times \GL_a$. \end{remark} If we want to specify that we are in the situation considered in this Subsection we will say `in the unitary case'.
+\begin{remark} We are using a quite uncommon definition of symplectic and unitary groups (using the longest Weyl element rather than the identity matrix) but this makes the Hodge-Tate map equivariant for the action of $\GL_b \times \GL_a$.
+Moreover the Borel subgroups are always upper triangular. \end{remark} If we want to specify that we are in the situation considered in this Subsection we will say `in the unitary case'.
 It corresponds to case (A) of \cite{pel}.